derrickthegreat/auto-location-mapping/README.md

-# Auto Location Mapping v1.2.2
+# Auto Location Mapping v1.2.3

 Auto location mapping tool to help map a list of address stored in a .xlsx file.
+Currently works on Windows & Linux.

 ## Prerequisites: